sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 Hence the strategy will focus heavily on improving the culture within the organization.
 It will do so in an [iterative fashion](https://cloud.google.com/solutions/devops/devops-culture-transform), making course corrections as need be.

-Because strategy making fosters long term impacts which are difficult to measure directly, the following IT Strategy Logic model helps visualize the causes and effects of output activities that are expected to directly affect short term outcomes and lead to long term impacts.
+Because strategy making fosters long term impacts which are difficult to measure directly, the following IT Strategy Logic Model helps visualize the causes and effects of output activities that are expected to directly affect short term outcomes and lead to long term impacts.

 ![ESDC's IT Strategy Logic Model - showing the short, medium, and long term outcomes](assets/images/it-strategy-logic-model.png "IT Strategy Logic Model")